helenzhangyc/aoc2024/README.md

 For part 2, we need to re-order the page numbers if the order is incorrect.
 Given only the relative orders between pages, we need to do a topological sort for each incorrect page number list. \
 Runtime is $O(n + E)$ using Kahn's Algorithm, where $n$ is the length of the page number list (vertices) and $E$ is the number of edges. \
 This part requires more knowledge in algorithm so I gave it a 6/10.

+#### Day 6
+**Topics:** Graph

+**Difficulty:** Part 1: 3/10, Part 2: 5/10

+Part 1 is easy, just simulate the guard and mark all the visited positions as X until the guard exits the map.
+Count number of X in the graph at the end.

+For part 2, we need to notice that the guard is entering a loop if and only if it visits the same location with the same direction.
+By figuring out this, we just need to store the guard's state as a combination of position and orientation in a hashmap and check if this state has already been encountered by the guard before everytime the guard makes a move.